Electoral colleges for the Senate

 At least 14 days prior to the elections, voters on Bonaire, St. Eustatius and Saba receive an invitation to vote at their home address: a voting card.
 With a voting card, a voter can cast a vote at any polling station on his/her island.

 Voters can authorise another person to vote for them on election day: this is called voting by proxy.
 This can be done in two ways.
 With a private proxy, you authorise a person to cast a vote for you by means of that person's voting card The initiative for this must be from the person granting the proxy and not from a political party or a candidate, for example.
 Garnering proxies is a criminal offence.
 With a written proxy, the voter must submit a written request to the governor (the administrative office) to authorise another voter to cast his/her vote.
 When voting with a private proxy, the voter must present a copy of the identity document of the person granting the proxy.

 Voters who cast their votes must identify themselves with an identity document.
 This identity document may be no more than five years out of date on the day of the vote.

 Shortly after the election, the primary/central polling station determines the results and the allocation of seats.

 The central polling station on the particular island appoints the members of the electoral college for the Senate.
 If a candidate is appointed from the election, then the electoral college determines whether the appointed candidate can be permitted as a member of the electoral college.
 A check is then made of whether he/she complies with the requirements for membership.
 An assessment is also made of whether he/she performs ancillary activities that do not correspond with membership in the electoral college.
 This assessment is called a credentials investigation.

-In the European portion of the Netherlands, island council elections, provincial council elections and general administrative elections for water boards are held simultaneously with the elections for the electoral colleges for the Senate.
+In the European portion of the Netherlands, island council elections, provincial council elections and elections for water authorities are held simultaneously with the elections for the electoral colleges for the Senate.